ROYAL ASCOT – WHAT FIRST TIMERS SHOULD KNOW

 When buying a ticket for Royal Ascot you have to choose which “enclosure” you want to be in.
 Enclosures are basically different categories with different pros and cons (and prices).

-The following enclosures are offered in 2024:
+The following enclosures are offered in 2026:

 Windsor Enclosure:

 The least expensive and most relaxed area to watch in.
 There is no dress code (though many do dress up).
 They offer live music and a party atmosphere.
+This is the only enclosure you may bring your own picnic to.

 My ticket was for the Village Enclosure but based on what I saw/heard I would say the Windsor Enclosure is best if: